American-Cloud/Slackwoot/README.md

 ## 🔑 Environment Variables

-Only three env vars are used.
-Everything else is configured via the UI.
+Only three env vars are needed at deploy time.
+Everything else is configured through the UI.

 | Variable | Required | Description |
 |---|---|---|